Parts in Peace

-Tuesday, December 5, 12 - 1:15 pm, Thomas Room
+Tuesday, February 6, 12 - 1:15 pm, Thomas Room

 Bring your own brown-bag lunch and join this ongoing group as we deepen in community and search for meaning in the stories we read.
 Copies of stories will be available from the UCM office.

 By This We Live

 Music by Maider Martineau and Sandra Hunt

 There’s a simple song we’ve embraced in our tradition.
 Its words remind us, “From you I receive, to you I give, together we share, and from this we live.”
 How does this dance of giving and receiving, central to all our lives, affirm and reinforce our essential interdependence?

 Valentine's Concert of Love Songs, Folksongs and Food Songs!

 Featuring a collaboration of three Quebec Unitarian musicians: Kerry-Anne Kutz, music director from the Lakeshore Unitarian Fellowship; Maider Martineau, UCM choir and song leader; and Sandra Hunt, UCM music director.
 Suggested donation $25, or whatever you can afford.

 Wednesday, February 14, 10:00 - 11:30 am, Thomas Room

 How can interdependence encourage us to move away from the concept of perfectionism: a need to be all things to all people, to constantly have everything under control, to be self-critical and to have an all-or-nothing approach to life?
 Is it possible to step away from the need to be perfect, and realize the resources all around us?